etherluka/flying-squirrel-stat/index.md

-# ✨ Regression/Calculus for Statistics/Economics
+# ✨ Study Record of Kim-SeongYeon

-Welcome to the study record page.
+Website for Statistics/ Sociology/ Economics

 ## 📚 Posts